(425) 200-4646

 • Yoga for Osteoporosis, Dr. Loren Fishman, Portland Or 01/2020

-I have been truly honored to meet and train with some of the most amazing teachers over the years, and I thank them for the gift of knowledge that they so honorably bestowed upon me, heart felt thanks to – Graham Folwer, Doug Keller, Shakta Khalsa, Jennifer Cabanero, Ann Douglas, Robin Rothenberg, Richard Miller PhD, Kirsten Guest, Noel Gullini, Rachel Lundberg, Julie Gudmestad PT, Julie Mathias, Dr. Loren Fishman, Jivana Heyman, Baxter Bell MD, and Melina Meza
+I have been truly honored to meet and train with some of the most amazing teachers over the years, and I thank them for the gift of knowledge that they so honorably bestowed upon me, heart felt thanks to – Graham Folwer, Doug Keller, Shakta Khalsa, Jennifer Cabanero, Ann Douglas, Robin Rothenberg, Richard Miller PhD, Kirsten Guest, Noel Gullini, Rachel Lundberg, Julie Gudmestad PT, Julie Mathias, Dr. Loren Fishman, Jivana Heyman, Baxter Bell MD, and Melina Meza, Jason Crandell, Stepehanie Lopez, Dr. Arielle Schwartz PhD, and Tari Prinster.

 I would also like to send out a big heart felt thank you and hug to my mentor Christy Fisher, from Phinny Ridge Yoga, WA., thank you for your continuous wisdom and encouragement.
 I believe that continuing education is crucial to maintaining a knowledgeable teaching philosophy, and passing this knowledge onto my students.